-David made his first Pink Jack in 2004 and carried it at London Pride that year.
+David made his first Pink Jack in 1999 but not until 2004 did he realise the idea fully and carried a large version and carried it at London Pride that year.
 It was photographed by QX magazine and the ensuing interest encouraged him to make more the following year.
 His stall at Europride was swamped and the idea took off.

 If you’re straight show the love and support you have for your gay friends by joining in with something Pink Jack… it was inspired by such friendships

 Pink Jack is a registered Trademark and is proud to support The Peter Tatchell Foundation.
 David is involved in organising events to raise money for the work Peter Tatchell does for human rights

 In 2013 David was voted No 16 in the Independent’s Pink List of the top 100 most influential gay people in Britain.